graphql-java/graphql-java/docs/execution.rst

 Asynchronous Execution
 ----------------------

 graphql-java uses fully asynchronous execution techniques when it executes queries.
-You can get the promise to results by calling
+You can get the ``CompleteableFuture`` to results by calling
 ``executeAsync()`` like this

 .. code-block:: java